HAC-2020/Bodega-CoderzZz/README.md

 # Bodega-CoderzZz
 ---
-# Speach to Text with gRPC
+# Speech to Text with gRPC

 - A gRPC-server which takes audio as input from it’s client and sends it to Google-Cloud-Speech API
 - The Cloud-Speech API transcribes this audio to text and sends it back to the server